-The Enterprise Zone Vehicle Investment Tax Credit helps businesses invest in commercial vehicles and parts for vehicles.
+The Enterprise Zone Commercial Vehicle Investment Tax Credit (CVITC) helps businesses invest in commercial vehicles and parts for vehicles.
 Your business can earn a state income tax credit for 1.5% of the costs for new commercial trucks, truck tractors, tractors, semi trailers, and associated parts when you register the vehicle in Colorado and use it in an enterprise zone for one year.

 The Colorado legislature created the Enterprise Zone (EZ) Program to encourage development in economically distressed areas of the state.
 The 16 designated enterprise zones have high unemployment rates, low per capita income, or slow population growth.

 Local enterprise zone administrators manage their respective enterprise zones.